carlitos-1988/reading-notes-401/classNotes.md

 Share one or two ways the speaker’s information will change your approach to your career transition.

 - One of the speakers topics that will change how I approach my career transition is how I will ensure that I look into how to automate the processes I am currently involved with.
 Ensuring automation and feasibility will be key into how to not only approach tasks but also talk to an interviewer to let them know that not only delivering software but also looking to improve ways we do things.
 While this is important it is important to look at solvable problems, not everything needs a complicated solution.
 - Automation cant be trusted but make sure that you are always accounting for edge cases.

 List a few key take-aways from this presentation.

 - Understanding how to break down a problem rather than creating a problem. i.e. the automated car killing the woman or a child.
 - in coding laziness is a virtue, but be smart about laziness
 - keep code dry
 - Learn shell scripting, get comfortable with the command line

   - Cat
   - grep
   - awk
   - sed
   - regular expressions
     Share a screenshot of your LinkedIn connection request, including a nicely worded note, sent to the speaker or someone else at their company.

+### Read: Class 17

+- In non-technical terms, describe what using OAuth can provide for your application.
+- Which authentication providers are covered in the tutorial?

+### Read: Class 18

+Many to many relationships

+- Name a few examples of real world ManyToMany relationships.
+- Explain the significance of a join table for ManyToMany relationships.
+- What are the values held within a join table?
+  Security: a humorous overview

+real world examples for this would be how many students can be in many classes and many classes can have many students.
+Another would be a bar has many drink and people can order as many drinks as they want (hopefully not mixing).

+The significance of a join table table is to create a temporary storage that shows the relationships of each of the original tables without having access to the other fields. by passing the reference to the original object one may be able to query this relationship instead of adding more fields to the already created table.

+According to the author of the article, will you ever be truly secure from ALL possible security threats?

+- No, this is because threats come from all places and from what I understood the security community is not able to properly set guidelines that are accurate and to the problem.